sankhaMukherjee/normalizingFlows/myDocs/source/normalizingFlows/2Dexamples/example1.rst

 ++++++++++

 We shall now specifically calcualte the distributions for :math:`\mathbf z` in two different ways.
-Specifically, first, we are going to sample from the distribution for :math:`y` and then transform these points into :math:`z`.
+Specifically, first, we are going to sample from the distribution for :math:`\mathbf y` and then transform these points into :math:`\mathbf z`.